syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ## AppointmentDragStarting event

 The Scheduler notifies by the `AppointmentDragStarting` when starting to drag the appointment.
-The `AppointmentDragStartingEventArgs` has following members which provides information for the `AppointmentDragStarting` event.
+The `AppointmentDragStartingEventArgs` has the following members who provide information for the `AppointmentDragStarting` event.

 `Appointment`: Get the selected appointment.